Today's Friday • 8 mins read

 In fact, approximately 1% of the general population is found to have a psychopathic personality (Hare, 1999).
 So, psychopaths can be found in all walks of life, including business, politics, and entertainment.

-Studies have shown that while psychopaths cannot feel the pain of others (“other-empathy”), they are capable of feeling “self-empathy” under certain conditions.
+The psychopaths stand out as cold, callous people indifferent to the suffering of others.
+Studies show that while psychopaths cannot feel the pain of others (“other-empathy”), they can feel “self-empathy” under certain conditions.

-This study found people with psychopathy can feel a strong response when imagining themselves in pain, but they struggle to do the same when thinking about others in pain.
+This study found that people with psychopathy can feel a strong response when imagining themselves in pain, but they struggle to do the same when thinking about others in pain.

-Research on Empathy in Psychopaths
+Research: Empathy in Psychopaths

 Research has shown that psychopaths have reduced activity in brain regions associated with empathy, such as the anterior cingulate cortex and the insula.